FoA-game/MirrorCity/EP1/items.md

 ### MC 04 - Poetry Collection
 An ancient poetry collection, its cover marked with the title "The Waste Land." <br>
 The text is printed on thin sheets made of plant fibers, known as "paper," now yellowed by time. <br>
-The worlds the poet once lived in are long gone— is there no one left now to understand his soul?
+The worlds the poet once lived in are long gone— is there no one left now to read his soul?

 ### MC 05 - Drama Script
 A masterpiece by Ylva Ekstromd, the greatest Fluidismo playwright of the Golden Age, titled "No One Has Ever Returned." <br>